vdoninav/ami_gpt/README.md

    - Columns: `id`, `user_id`, `message`, `timestamp`.

 2. **`user_counters` table**:
-   - Tracks the current number of messages that the bot uses for responses.
+   - Tracks how many past messages the bot uses for generating responses.
    - Columns: `user_id`, `current_message_count`.

 3. **`user_limits` table**:
-   - Stores the maximum number of messages the bot will consider for each user.
+   - Stores the maximum number of messages to be used in responses for each user.
    - Columns: `user_id`, `max_messages`.

 ## Technical Details

+- **Models**:
-- **Model**: GPT-2 with pre-trained weights loaded via the HuggingFace `transformers` library.
+  - GPT-2 (loaded via HuggingFace `transformers` library) is used for conversation generation.
+  - mBART is used for summarizing long conversation histories.
-- **Platform**: Python, using PyTorch for model execution.
+- **Platform**: Python 3.12, using PyTorch for running models.
-- **Text processing**: The bot filters messages based on the presence of valid Russian words and removes sequences of numbers or non-Cyrillic characters.
-- **Responses**: Response length is limited to 40 characters by default (configurable in the code).
+- **Device Compatibility**: Automatically runs on CUDA (NVIDIA GPU), MPS (Apple Silicon), or CPU depending on the available hardware.
+- **Text Processing**:
+  - Filters out messages that don't contain valid Russian words.
+  - Removes non-Cyrillic characters and sequences of digits from messages.
+- **Message Summarization**: If the conversation history exceeds a certain length, it is summarized using the mBART model.
+- **Response Generation**: Responses are limited to a configurable size (default 40 characters), with support for temperature, top-k, and top-p parameters for controlling generation.

 ## Customization

-- **Message history**: Adjust the number of stored messages with the variable `max_hist_default` or by using the command `set hist size`.
+- **History Size**: Change the number of past messages stored in the context with the `max_hist_default` variable or the `set hist size` command.
-- **Text filtering**: The bot checks words for the presence of Cyrillic characters and filters out invalid words.
-You can customize the minimum word length for validation in the `is_russian_word` function.
+- **Text Validation**: Adjust the minimum word length for filtering Russian words in the `is_russian_word` function.
+- **Summarization**: Enable or disable the summarization feature by toggling the `do_summarize` flag in the bot's configuration.
+- **Response Length**: Control the maximum length of generated responses using the `max_response_size` variable.

+## Example Setup

+1. **Start the bot**: The bot uses `/start` and `/help` commands to initialize and guide users.
+2. **Reset Message Counter**: Use `/reset` to reset how many messages the bot considers when generating a response.
+3. **Set Message Limit**: Use `set hist size [number]` to set the number of past messages the bot uses in context.

 ## Conclusion

-AmiGPT is a flexible Telegram bot that can be used for intelligent conversations with users, as well as customized for various interaction scenarios.
-It allows full control over the message history and response generation logic.
+AmiGPT is a highly configurable Telegram bot designed for intelligent conversation management.
+It supports Russian language filtering, message summarization, and can be customized for various interaction needs.
+With built-in history management and response generation logic, it offers flexible tools for engaging with users in private and group chats.

 ##
 `Built with Python 3.12`

 `Compatible with Python 3.9 or newer`